girlscript/winter-of-contributing/Competitive_Programming/Python/DP/Binomial_Coefficient/binomial_coefficient.md

-# Binomail Coefficient Using Bottom-Up Tabularization:
+# Binomial Coefficient Using Bottom-Up Tabularization:

 Here, firstly we will see the conventional method to obtain the binomial coefficient and how we can reduce the complexity of it using bottom-up tabularization.